MaazShaikh2/Checkout-Page/README.md

 Works on mobile, tablet, and desktop.

-How It Works
+How It Works:
 User fills in personal details.

 Chooses a payment method.

 Submits the form.

-Their data appears in the "Recent Orders" table below (for staff reference).
+Their data appears in the "Purchase Summary" table below (for staff reference).

 Note
 ⚠️ Frontend Only – No real transactions, database, or server.
 Data is lost on refresh.